LanguageAndDiplomacy/IntroCS/projects/bots.md

 too small, the bot should tell the user to pick a larger number.
 If the user guesses a number that is too large, the bot should tell the user to pick a smaller number.

+Bonus.
+When the bot recieves the command **convert**, it will ask the user "What binary number should I convert to decimal?"
+The user then can enter binary number they wish, and the bot says what that binary number is in decimal.

 ### Rubric (64 pts)
 1. **switch** (9 pts)
    - the costume switches when the user enters "switch" (3 pts)